GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 # Introduction to plugin development

 This page covers basic notions required for Gluu Casa plugin development.
 In practice, writing plugins is easy but requires understanding of some key concepts.
-If you skip the background part and proceed straight to [Writing your first plugin](writing-first.md), it is quite likely you will get bounced here very soon.
+If you skip the background part and proceed straight to [Writing your first plugin](writing-first.md), you will get bounced here very soon.

 ## Requirements and tools